 - The suit has an affordable price coming in at nearly half the price of most flagship tech suits.

-- The logo on the suit is very large and may be a problem for high-school swimmers.
+- The logo on the suit is very large and may be a problem for high-school swimmers in the USA due to certain regulations.

 The Finis Fuse is my go-to budget tech suit.
 The suit packs some awesome premium-grade features while coming in at a very affordable price.
 Similar to the Jaked Jkeel the suit is also very versatile making it great for a wide range of events, obviously including distance swimming events.